pipefy/RecruitmentExercise/README.md

 To gather the data you need to complete the exercise you will consume different endpoints of this API.
 Some endpoints you will need to call several times and some will be useless.
 Feel free to use whatever you need.

-You may have noticed that, given the customizable structure Pipefy have, the structure of the data returned by the API is a bit complex.
+You may have noticed that, given the customizable structure Pipefy has, the structure of the data returned by the API is a bit complex.
 So here are some tips to help you gather what you will need:

 * Inside the pipe, you will have the `id`s of its Phases;
 * Requesting each phase will give you the `fields` of every phase;